rbowen/presentations/mentoring/slides.md

 * Sisyphus, by Titian
 * Sisyphus was punished for his self-importance, and trying to make a name for himself, by having to perform an endless task.
+* Punishments in Greek Mythology always exactly match the sin.
+In this case, making a name for yourself is a never ending task.
+As soon as you stop, everyone begins to forget you.

 ---